madihajaved/stocks-analysis/README.md

 ## Advantages and disadvantages of refactoring code in VBA
 In addition to the ones mentioned above, I would say that VBA debugging was harder than expected.
 Given that refactored code is more complex, it was harder to correct and ensure it was running smoothly.
-Using arrays in the refactored code really helped avoid repeating a lot of code which became redundant.
+However, an added advantage of using arrays in the refactored code really helped avoid repeating a lot of code which became redundant.